boralyl/boralyl.github.io/_posts/2020-06-21-building_a_home_assistant_custom_component_part_2.md

 ---
-title: "Bulding a Home Assistant Custom Component Part 2: Unit Testing and Continuous Integration"
+title: "Building a Home Assistant Custom Component Part 2: Unit Testing and Continuous Integration"
 excerpt: >
   Part 2 of building a custom component in Home Assistant.
-In this post we'll examine how to setup unit testing and continous integration using GitHub actions.
+In this post we'll examine how to setup unit testing and continuous integration using GitHub actions.
   We'll also write some tests for our custom component.
 categories:
   - home automation